 Series III Car 10/500 is the 10th Series III Asha built of 500 planned.
 The last few numbers of its VIN are 00010.
 That's logical.
 Series III Car 51 has a VIN ending in 30051.
 That's logical.
 But Series III Car 52 has a VIN ending in 43.
 Why?

-Many of the build numbers in Series I Clenets do not match their VINs.
+Almost none of the build numbers in Series I Clenets match their VINs.
 Here are some examples:

 |Clenet Series I Numbering|